 “Every generation has its pluses and minuses.
 Born in 1959 means you pretty much missed the 1960s entirely, except from an outside-looking-in little kid’s perspective.
 Turn eleven in 1970 and you’ve got the Beatles breaking up, Bob Dylan going into hiding, Jimi Hendrix, Jim Morrison, Janis Joplin all dead within three months.
 On the other hand, turn thirteen in 1972 and you had the likes of Cat Stevens riding high not just in charts but also in terms of serious artistic cred.
 Here was a guy laying it all out for you, direct from his cosmic soul — the nebulous and paradoxical truth about this, that, life in general.
 All just a maze of doors which opened from the side I was on.
 I still believe that.
-Just keep pushing hard, boy, try as you may, you’ll end up where you started from.
-Not sure about the last part though.”
+I still keep opening doors.”
 (Philip Random)

 The clichéd take on Cat Stevens is that he was a hippie singer songwriter type who lost his nut somewhere along the line and suddenly decided Allah was Great and death to the infidels (or whatever).
 Which is mostly wrong.
 And rather completely misses the point that, even with all the MOR hippie hits (most of which weren’t really that bad), he could still genuinely surprise on occasion.
 Case in point, Bitterblue, particularly the guitar bit near the beginning, when it suddenly kicks from standard strumming into an almost mystical overdrive.
 Allah be praised.